kislyuk/ensure/README.rst

 ::

     >>> ensure.EnsureError: Argument y to <function f at 0x109b7c710> does not match annotation type <class 'float'>

+Compare this runtime type checking to compile-time checking in `Mypy <http://www.mypy-lang.org/>`_.

 Motivation and goals
 ~~~~~~~~~~~~~~~~~~~~